 Ginny frowned at the sound of her full name, folded the newspaper and rose to her feet.
 Her mother was just sticking her head out the kitchen window.

 “There you are,” she said with an unreadable smile on her lips.
 “There’s someone here to see you.”

-“Ginny!”
-Gwenog said and smiled.
+“Ginny!” said Gwenog and smiled.
 “It’s nice to see you again.”

 “Yes… well… nice to see you too!”
 Ginny said.
-For the life of her, she couldn’t figure out why they had come.
+For the life of her, she could not figure out why they had come.
 The logical thing would be to just send a letter.
 Dear Miss Weasley, we regret to inform you that we cannot offer you the spot as a Chaser in Holyhead Harpies… There had been more than ten other girls at the try-outs, and it seemed like a waste of time to pay each one of them a visit, just to turn them down.

 “During the little time you had, you made a good impression on me at the match at Hogwarts,” Gwenog said.
 “Of course, your opponents will be better in the British-Irish Quidditch League, but… I assume that Gryffindor won the Quidditch Cup?”

 Ginny was confused.
 Was this the “you are good, but not good enough” kind of praise, or was it the real kind?
 She nodded in response to Gwenog’s question.
 “We had a rematch a few weeks later.
 390-40.”

 “Can I get you anything to eat?” asked Mrs Weasley, who been standing silently just listening to the conversation up until that moment.
 “Or something to drink?
 You must be thirsty, having travelled all the way from Wales!”

 Weinhold smiled.
 “Thanks to Apparition, it doesn’t make much difference whether we travel from Wales or from the house next door,” he said.
 “But perhaps a little snack, while we discuss Miss Weasley’s future with the team?”